auth0/docs/articles/extensions/bitbucket-deploy.md

 Set the following configuration variables:

 * **BITBUCKET_REPOSITORY**: The repository from which you want to deploy your Rules and Database Connection scripts.
-This can be either a public or private repository.
+This can be either a public or private repository
-* **BITBUCKET_BRANCH**: The branch the extension will monitor for changes.
+* **BITBUCKET_BRANCH**: The branch the extension will monitor for changes
 * **BITBUCKET_USER**: The username used to access the Bitbucket account.
-Make sure you use the username, and not the email.
+Make sure you use the username, and not the email
-* **BITBUCKET_PASSWORD**: An app password you create through the bitbucket settings to grant permissions to certain apps (https://bitbucket.org/account/user/Yourusername/app-passwords)
+* **BITBUCKET_PASSWORD**: An app password you create through the Bitbucket settings to grant permissions to certain apps
 * **SLACK_INCOMING_WEBHOOK**: The Webhook URL for Slack used to notify you of successful and failed deployments

 Once you have provided this information, click **Install**.